fkarg/fkarg.github.io/staged/longtermplans.md

 We're primarily going to take a look at that one.

-We will take a look as to why execution tends to fail in the first place, to understand why an execution system is a decent approach to adressing these issues properly.
+We will take a look as to why execution tends to fail in the first place, to understand why an execution system is a decent approach to addressing these issues properly.

 ## Failing Execution (5min)
 Execution tends to regularly fail, and there is a number of reasons why.
-Taking some time to think about root cases, you might end up with a list similar to this:
+Taking some time to think about root causes, you might end up with a list similar to this:

 - Aversion: When thinking about our goals or execution plans, we experience some form of discomfort (stress, guilt, dread)
 - Distraction: Instead of doing the hard work, we procrastinate and distract ourselves with urgent or pleasurable things instead
-- Limited motivation: Somehow our goal and our plans don't give us energy anymore
+- Limited motivation: Somehow our goal and our plans don't give us energy any more
 - Limited time: It's easy to be busy in the moment and focus on other things instead
 - Limited energy: We are too tired to work on something else after a long day at work
 - Limited attention: It's not even clear what we want to do, since it's hard to